 It looked out of place but then I realised that the trig has been here much longer than the trees.
 Amazing, I loved every moment.

-It was time to escape the midges, they were getting worse and didn’t help my cold or sore throat at all.
+It was time to escape the midges, they were getting worse by the minute.

 Mind you, I wouldn’t have seen the beautiful butterflies, wild flowers and thistles if I had.
 The field was packed with life, I even saw a frog!